-- A 'qualifying holding' is defined by reference to article 4(1)(36) of Regulation (EU) 575/2013 on prudential requirements for credit institutions and investment firms.
-We refer to people with a qualifying holding as 'controllers'. - 3.90 A controller is an individual or firm that does one of the following: - holds 10% or more of the shares in the applicant firm (including through a parent); - is able to exercise significant influence over the management of the applicant firm through their holding in the applicant firm or a parent; - is entitled to control or exercise control of 10% or more of the voting power in the applicant firm (including through a parent); or - is able to exercise significant influence over the management of the applicant firm through their voting power in it or a parent.
+- 3.9189 A 'qualifying holding' is defined by reference to article 4(1)(36) of Regulation (EU) 575/2013 on prudential requirements for credit institutions and investment firms.
+We refer to people with a qualifying holding as 'controllers'. - 3.9290 A controller is an individual or firm that does one of the following: - holds 10% or more of the shares in the applicant firm (including through a parent); - is able to exercise significant influence over the management of the applicant firm through their holding in the applicant firm or a parent; - is entitled to control or exercise control of 10% or more of the voting power in the applicant firm (including through a parent); or - is able to exercise significant influence over the management of the applicant firm through their voting power in it or a parent.

-- 3.91 Limited liability partnership (LLP) applicants should note that some (or sometimes all) individual members may be controllers of the LLP.
+- 3.9391 Limited liability partnership (LLP) applicants should note that some (or sometimes all) individual members may be controllers of the LLP.
 Usually this will depend on the number of members and the terms of the membership agreement, especially regarding voting power or significant influence.
 For example, in an 11-person LLP where all have equal voting power, it might appear that none of the members will be a controller (as no individual member will have 10% or more of the voting power).
 One of the members may still, however, exercise significant influence.
 If the membership agreement required significant decisions to be taken unanimously by the members, a dissenting member could exercise significant influence over the firm's management despite having less than 10% of the voting power.
-Applicant firms should have this in mind when considering whether a member with less than 10% voting power could exercise significant influence over the firm's management. - 3.92 API Guideline 15 and EMI Guideline 15 set out all the information and documentation which must be provided in relation to qualifying holdings in PIs and EMIs.
-For each qualifying holding in the applicant, an authorisation applicant must provide: - information relating to the size and nature of the qualifying holding - evidence of the suitability of each controller taking into account the need to ensure the sound and prudent management of a PI or EMI (as applicable) - The relevant forms for providing this information are available via Connect.
-We attach 3.93 considerable importance to the completeness and accuracy of the 'Qualifying Holding' form.
+Applicant firms should have this in mind when considering whether a member with less than 10% voting power could exercise significant influence over the firm's management. - API Guideline 15 and EMI Guideline 15 set out all the information and documentation which must be provided in relation to qualifying holdings in PIs and EMIs.
+For each qualifying holding in the applicant, an authorisation application mustcontain the following information applicant must provide: - information relating to the size and nature of the qualifying holding - evidence of the suitability of each controller taking into account the need to ensure the sound and prudent management of a PI or EMI (as applicable) - 3.95 API Guideline 15 and EMI Guideline 15 set out the 93 The relevant forms for providing this information and documentation which must be provided in relationare available via Connect.
+We attach considerable importance to qualifying holdings in Plsand EMIs.
+Applicants should provide this in the completeness and accuracy of the Plor EML'Qualifying Holdings Holding' form.
 If the applicant is in any doubt as to whether or not any information is relevant, it should be included.